-If you previously filed or are filing your Wisconsin income tax return separately from your homestead credit claim, write "Income Tax Return Separately Filed" at the top of Schedule H. Check the box on line 7 of Schedule H, ATTACH A COMPLETE COPY of your Wisconsin income tax return, Form 1, 1A, WI-Z, or 1NPR (including wage statement copies), and write "Duplicate" at the top.
+If you previously filed or are filing your Wisconsin income tax return separately from your homestead credit claim, write "Income Tax Return Separately Filed" at the top of Schedule H. Check the box on line 7 of Schedule H, ATTACH A COMPLETE COPY of your Wisconsin income tax return, Form 1, 1A, WI-Z, or 1NPR (including wage statement copies and Form 1099-Rs), and write "Duplicate" at the top.
 If your Wisconsin return is a Form 1 or 1NPR, ALSO INCLUDE A COPY of your federal income tax return and supporting schedules.
 If you filed your Wisconsin income tax return by telephone, attach copies of your Wisconsin TeleFile worksheet and wage statements.

 The fastest way to get your refund is to file your homestead credit claim electronically.
-If you file electronically, mail all of the required Schedule H attachments, along with a completed Form W-RA, "Required Attachments for Electronic Filing," to Wisconsin Department of Revenue, PO Box 34, Madison WI 53786-0001.
+If you file electronically, within 48 hours after receiving your Wisconsin acknowledgement you must mail all of the required Schedule H attachments, along with a completed Form W-RA, "Required Attachments for Electronic Filing," to Wisconsin Department of Revenue, PO Box 34, Madison, WI 53786-0001.
 For additional information, see the department's web site at www.dor.state.wi.us, or talk to a tax preparer.

-2. When For most claimants, the deadline for filing a 2002 Schedule H is April 16, 2007.
-Do not file your 2002 Schedule H before January 1, 2003.
+2. When For most claimants, the deadline for filing a 2003 Schedule H is April 15, 2008.
+Do not file your 2003 Schedule H before January 1, 2004.